diffplug/spotless/README.md

 Spotless can check and apply formatting for any plain-text file, with special support for Java.
 It supports several formatters out of the box, including:

-* Java style enforcement (using Eclipse's code formatter)
+* Java style and import ordering (using Eclipse's code formatter)
-* Java import ordering (using Eclipse's import ordering)
-* license headers
+* License headers
-* tabs vs spaces
-* trailing whitespace
-* generic regex
+* Tabs vs spaces, trailing whitespace, end with newline, generic regex
 * Any user-defined string that takes an unformatted string and outputs a formatted version.

 Even if you don't use Eclipse, or even Java, Spotless makes it painless to find and correct formatting errors: